 Do you find storing t-shirts and sweaters difficult?
 I love Marie Kondo, but I know myself.
 I’m not going to go to that much trouble every time I do laundry.
 The packets that she wants you to fold things into are beautiful, but let’s be real.
 It looks amazing on the day you do it, and I’ve tried, but it just doesn’t stay that way.
 Am I alone?

-Sweaters don’t do well if you hang them because they can stretch.
-The best way to store sweaters is to fold them.
-See the best method for folding and storing all types of sweaters.
+It’s important to remember that sweaters don’t do well on clothes hangers, whether it be on wire hangers, wooden hangers or velvet hangers because they can stretch.
+A great way to store sweaters is to fold them.
+See the best method for folding and storing all types of sweaters for easy access.

-The best way to store anything in a way that makes it easy to find is to sort by type first.
-Sweater types include cardigan, v-neck, crew-neck and I count hoody.
+The best way to store anything in a way that makes it easy to find is to first sort by type.
+Sweater types include cardigan, v-neck, crew-neck and I count hoodies.

 If you are a person with more than 30 sweaters you probably need a second sorting option like sweater weight.
 You could sort your cardigans into heavy and light weight.
 You could also sort into colors or materials.
+For example, you could sort your sweaters by cashmere, cotton or wool.
+You could also sort by dry clean only vs. machine washable vs delicate knits.
 I sorted by type because I don’t have more than 20.

 Folding Crew Neck and V Neck Sweaters